 Can this recipe be used with chicken?

 Yes!
-If you don’t have any turkey, chicken can definitely be substituted.
+If you don’t have any turkey, chicken can definitely be substituted in this turkey casserole.
 I recommend shredding the meat of a cooked rotisserie chicken from the grocery store for the easiest option.

 Can I use dried parsley?